 - Paramount Center Residence Hall, the newest residence hall, houses 262 students

 Students use the nearby Boston Common for relaxation and recreational activities such as tennis, softball, running, Quidditch, and ice-skating.
 The Field at Rotch Playground, located a mile from campus, serves as a practice and playing field for Emerson men’s and women’s soccer and lacrosse teams and the women’s softball team.
+The Bobbi Brown and Steven Plofker Gym, located in the Piano Row Residence Hall, is the site for men's and women's basketball and volleyball games and other events.
 A fitness center for students, faculty, and staff is located in the Little Building.